syj67507/github-pr-chrome-extension/README.md

-# GitHub Pull Request Chrome Extension
+# GitHub Pull Requests Browser Extension / Add on

 ## About

-A Google Chrome extension that displays open pull requests for your favorite repositories.
+A browser extension / add on that displays open pull requests for your favorite repositories.
 Configure which repositories you would like to see in the options.

-## Quick Start

-This extension is not in Chrome's web store so installation must be done through Chrome's manual developer mode.
+This extension is currently live and available in [Chrome's web store](https://chrome.google.com/webstore/detail/github-pull-requests/knfpkdjfepghlhlndeapopnijbapcjcg).

+## Custom Developer Install

+If you wish to install through developer mode, you may use one of the releases available in this repository.

-1. Download the [latest release][latest-release] archive (`github-pr-chrome-extension.zip` or `github-pr-chrome-extension.tgz`)
+1. Download the [latest release][latest-release] archive (`ghpr-ext-<browser>-<version>.zip` or `github-pr-<browser>-<version>.tgz`) based on your browser.
 2. Unpack the archive
-3. Go to `chrome://extensions` and enable `Developer Mode`
-4. Click on `Load unpacked` and select the the extracted archive folder (`github-pr-chrome-extension`)
-5. [Optional]: Disable `Developer Mode`

-You have successfully installed the Chrome extension.
-You can configure the permissions and which repositories are connected by right clicking the extension icon and going to the options page.
+3. Load the extension / add on.
+For Firefox, you can follow [this page](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing).
+For Chrome, you can follow [this page](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).

 ## Development